 If the compression technique supports the splittable feature, it is easier for the MapReduce algorithm to work, as individual mappers are assigned to each of the split files.
 Otherwise, a single mapper is applied to the entire file.

-Hadoop reads data from AWS Amazon S3 and the split size depends on the version of AWS EMR AMI (Amazon Machine Image).
+Hadoop reads data from AWS Amazon S3 and the split size depends on the version of AMI (Amazon Machine Image) being used.
 Hadoop splits the data on AWS Amazon S3 by triggering multiple HTTP range requests.